varvet/serenade.js/README.md

 ## Custom getters and setters

-Sometimes it can be convenient to define a property with a custom getter and/or setter method.
+Sometimes it can be convenient to define a property with a custom getter and/or setter function.
 Monkey.js mimics the `Object.defineProperty` API in ECMAScript 5 in this regard.
-Most often you will want to override the get method, for example you could have a `fullName` property which combines first and last names like so:
+Most often you will want to override the get function, for example you could have a `fullName` property which combines first and last names like so: